Jake0Tron/DnD-Notes/session 10.md

 ## Lazulia's Lost

-- Lazulia looking for the "Knowing Decipels"
+- Lazulia looking for the "Knowing Disciples"
   - Reynora knows of them
     - basically a group of librarians
     - spread through the world